AnneJ17/android-cheat-sheet/README.md

 * **singleTask vs singleInstance**

   The "singleTask" and "singleInstance" modes also differ from each other in only one respect: A "singleTask" activity allows other activities to be part of its task.
 It's always at the root of its task, but other activities (necessarily "standard" and "singleTop" activities) can be launched into that task.
 A "singleInstance" activity, on the other hand, permits no other activities to be part of its task.

 * **Scope functions**

-  Scope functions sole purpose is to execute a block of code within the context of the object.
-There are five of them namely:
+  The Kotlin standard library contains several functions whose sole purpose is to execute a block of code within the context of an object.
+When you call such a function on an object with a lambda expression provided, it forms a temporary scope.
+In this scope, you can access the object without its name.
+Such functions are called scope functions.
+There are five of them: let, run, with, apply, and also. apply and also return the context object.let, run, and with return the lambda result.

    | Function       | Object reference     | Return Value   |
    | :------------- | :------------------: | :------------- |
    | let            | it                   | Lambda result  |